Breeze/breeze.github.io/doc-samples/doccode.md

 	var desc = todo.Description();       // get the value
     todo.Description('New description'); // set the value

 Don't despair if you're not using Knockout.
 These teaching tests illustrate features of Breeze.
-Almost all of those features apply to entity models written for *any* presentation framework: Angular, React, Backbone, Ember, etc. Getting and setting property values is almost never the point.
+Almost all of those features apply to entity models written for *any* presentation framework: AngularJS, React, Backbone, Ember, etc. Getting and setting property values is almost never the point.

 So please do your best to look past the KO-isms and glean insights about Breeze.